-Indentation
+- Indentation

 Two spaces must be used as the unit of indentation per tab.
 Every IDE (Integrated Development Environment) such as Visual Studio includes an option for changing the number of spaces in a tab.
 These can usually be found in the preferences section.
-In Visual Studio 2005 go to Tools->Options which brings up the picture below.
-Then select Text Editor->C/C++->Tabs.
+In Visual Studio 2008 go to Tools->Options ->Text Editor->C/C++->Tabs.
 At this point make sure the Tab Size and Indent Size are 2 and that the radio button for insert spaces is selected.
 Select these options before typing in any of your code.

-Line Length
+- Line Length

-Lines must be no longer than 78 characters.
+Lines must be no longer than 80 characters.
 Anything longer than 80 characters is normally not handled well in many terminals and tools.
+Further, a line longer than 80 will not wrap nicely when outputted.

-Wrapping Lines
+- Wrapping Lines